 What should I put in my personal statement?
 Your personal statement should explain your interests and trajectory as a historian.
 Among other things, please let us know: What are your special interests?
 What has inspired your interest in history?
 What is your training in history or related fields?
 With whom do you hope to work at Notre Dame, and why?
 Why do you want a PhD in history?
 If there have been any significant setbacks in your academic record that you think we should be aware of, please explain these in your personal statement.
 Personal statements should be no longer than three pages.
 Return to Question

 I already have an MA - do I get credit for this?
-You may transfer one course from your MA program to count towards the History PhD at Notre Dame.
+You may transfer two courses from your MA program to count towards the History PhD at Notre Dame.
 But aside from this, you will follow the normal student program, and will receive another MA from Notre Dame.
 Return to Question

 Do I need an MA to apply?
 No. Return to Question